Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 **Please place stand-alone crates into the [./assets/materials-downloads/<the correct module>/<source>](./assets/materials-downloads/) directory for distribution to students.**
 These can be referenced and then linked to from any slides for them to download or use in an online IDE.

+Please make **a new branch in this repo** to store the solutions for your workshops and activities so that we can reference them, but will not be generally available on the deployed resources that students can access.

 #### Local IDE